The module lifecycle stage: Preview

 -

-stringspec.validations.messageMessage that will be shown in case of fail of the rule
+stringspec.validations.messageMessage that will be shown if a

 message: '''maxConnections should be greater than 100''\' -